-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers."
-ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective on January 1, 2017.
-Early application is not permitted.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers", which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers."
+ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP.
+Originally, ASU No. 2014-09 was to become effective on January 1, 2017, but the effective date has been deferred for one year.
+Early adoption is permitted as of the original effective date.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that ASU 2014-09 will have on the consolidated financial statements and related disclosures.
+The Company is evaluating the effect that ASU No. 2014-09 will have on the Consolidated Financial Statements and related disclosures.
 The Company has not yet selected a transition method nor determined the effect of this standard on its ongoing financial reporting.

-In June 2014, the FASB issued Accounting Standards Update 2014-12, "Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period ("ASU 2014-12")."
-ASU 2014-12 applies to all reporting entities that grant their employees share-based payments in which the terms of the award provide that a performance target that affects vesting could be achieved after the requisite service period.
+In June 2014, the FASB issued ASU No. 2014-12, "Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period ("ASU No. 2014-12")."
+ASU No. 2014-12 applies to all reporting entities that grant their employees share-based payments in which the terms of the award provide that a performance target that affects vesting could be achieved after the requisite service period.
 That is the case when an employee is eligible to retire or otherwise terminate employment before the end of the period in which a performance target could be achieved and still be eligible to vest in the award if and when the performance target is achieved.
-The amendments require that a performance target that affects vesting guidance ASC 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
+The amendments require that a performance target that affects vesting and that could be achieved after the requisite service period to be treated as a performance condition.
+A reporting entity should apply existing guidance ASC 718 as it relates to awards with performance conditions that affect vesting to account for such awards.
 As such, the performance target should not be reflected in estimating the grant date fair value of the award.
-This update further clarifies that compensation cost attributable to the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the periods for which the requisite service has already been rendered.
+This update further clarifies that compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the periods for which the requisite service has already been rendered.
 This guidance is effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
 The Company is in the process of evaluating the impact of the adoption of this guidance on its Consolidated Financial Statements.